Moths of North Carolina

 Distribution in North Carolina

 Distribution: Marmara fraxinicola is found in eastern North America, but the range is poorly defined because of the scarcity of records.
 Adults or mines have been found in Ontario, Minnesota, Ohio, Vermont, Massachusetts, Connecticut, New York, Pennsylvania, North Carolina and Texas.
-As of 2023, our only records are based on the discovery of stem mines in Durham and Mecklenburg Cos.
-An adult record from Buncombe Co. (iNaturalist) may be this species, but has not been confirmed.
+As of 2024, most of our records are from the Piedmont, with one from a lower-elevation site in the Blue Ridge.

 County Map: Clicking on a county returns the records for the species in that county.